 Community Music Center’s mission is to make high quality music accessible to all people, regardless of financial means.
 We are a nonprofit institution with branches in the Mission and Richmond Districts of San Francisco, and have served the Bay Area since 1921.
 CMC offers music lessons on over 30 instruments in a wide range of musical styles, including jazz, blues, Latin, popular, folk, rock, and Western classical.
 We also present a wide array of no or low cost concerts in our concert hall and out in the community.
-During the 2016-2017 school year, CMC served over 2,600 students of all ages and levels and financial backgrounds and offered nearly $2M in tuition assistance.
+During the 2017-2018 school year, CMC served over 2,700 students of all ages and levels and financial backgrounds and offered nearly $2M in tuition assistance.

 Working conditions: Full-time, non-exempt, on-site position.
 Occasional evening and weekend work.

 Salary and Benefits: Compensation will be commensurate with job requirements and experience.
-CMC offers healthcare, dental, vision and supplemental benefits packages, 403(b), a generous paid time-off benefit, and more.
+CMC offers healthcare, dental, vision and supplemental benefits packages.

 About Community Music Center